 The purpose of the Shareholder Council is to provide a medium for dialogue between the shareholders and the leadership of ECCH and a means for consultation on issues, opportunities and challenges affecting the organisation.
 The Council exists to promote employee ownership within ECCH, to enable shareholders to engage as owners of the enterprise and to promote ECCH core values and signature behaviours throughout the organisation.

 5.3 Subsidiary Companies

-ECCH now has 2 subsidiary companies, with Cavell Healthcare being acquired 12th November 2022:
+ECCH has 2 subsidiary companies:

 5.3.1 East Point Business Services Ltd (EPBS).